IBM-Cloud/WebSphere-in-IBM-Cloud/README.md

-# WebSphere Application Server in Bluemix API Usage Examples
+# WebSphere Application Server in Bluemix

 IBM [WebSphere Application Server in Bluemix][wasaas_docs_url] is a service in Bluemix that facilitates quick setup on a pre-configured WebSphere Application Server Liberty, Traditional Network Deployment, or Traditional WebSphere instance in a hosted cloud environment.